-The investment in TexSTAR, Texas CLASS, and Texas RANGE is measured at net asset value which approximates fair value.
+The investments in TexSTAR and Texas RANGE are measured at net asset value which approximates fair value.
 Investments recorded at net asset value are exempt from reporting in the fair value hierarchy.
 U.S. Government Agency Securities classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Municipal bonds classified in Level 2 of the fair value hierarchy are valued using the present value of expected future cash flows.